ibm-cloud-docs/cloud-pak-data/getting-started.md

 The features that you can use depend on the services that you install.
 You can choose which services to install when you install {{site.data.keyword.cpd_full}}.

-This Cloud Pak performs the prerequisties required for the services to install. i) Setting kernel parameters ii) Enabling noroot squash on worker nodes for nfs iii) Increase image registry storage size to hold the docker images
+Cloud Pak for Data performs the following prerequisties required for the services to install.
+ *  Setting kernel parameters
+ *  Enabling noroot squash on worker nodes for NFS
+ *  Increase image registry storage size to hold the docker images

 If you want to install a service later, you can return to the **Deployment values** section and set the appropriate parameter to **true** or you can select a service from the Services catalog and follow the installation instructions for the service.